Nic98/Sum-of-Squared-Differences-matching-algorithm/README.md

 5. Matching window width
 6. Matching window height

-The function will output a depth(disparity) map.
+The function will output a depth(disparity) map with smoothing.

+## winSize.py
+This file is to generate a plot for observing the relationship of the window size and root mean squared error.

+Function **evaluate_diff_size** requires 3 parameters:
+1. Left image
+2. Right image
+3. Ground Truth image

+The function will plot a line chart illustrates the relationship between window size and rms.